Appendix 4623: Protocol for RCCI Investigations Involving Child-on-Child Victimization in Foster Care

-CPS October 2019
+CPS October 2020

 CPS staff members follow this protocol when CPS is notified of an RCCI investigation:

-1. The CPS caseworker reviews the intake and contacts the RCCI investigator to discuss time frames for RCCI making contact and to provide any history or collateral information.
+- The CPS caseworker reviews the intake and contacts the RCCI investigator to discuss time frames for RCCI making contact and to provide any history or collateral information.

-4. Within two business days of RCCI completing the interviews of household members, the caseworker visits face-to-face with the child to assess the child’s need for services.
-In some circumstances, RCCI informs CPS that CPS can contact the child before RCCI completes the interviews with the household members (including the child and caregiver).
+- Within two business days of RCCI completing the interviews of household members, the caseworker visits face-to-face with the child to assess the child’s need for services.
+In some circumstances, RCCI informs CPS that CPS can make contact with the child before RCCI completes the interviews with the household members (including the child and caregiver).
 The caseworker documents this communication with RCCI if such an exception is made.

 - If, after visiting the child, the caseworker believes that a placement change is necessary to ensure the child’s safety, the caseworker must consult with the supervisor, PD, and PA.
 If needed, staff should arrange a consultation with the division administrator of placement.

 - If the conservatorship (CVS) PA decides to remove the child from the foster home and there are other foster children in the home, the CVS PA must contact the CVS PA for the remaining children to discuss the safety of any other children in the placement.

 - Once the investigation is complete, the CPS caseworker must review the details of the investigation for any follow-up needed for the child and file the investigation in the child’s record.

 - If the investigation involved child sexual aggression, follow procedures outlined in the Child Sexual Aggression Resource Guide.